sueastside/liferay-hotterdeploy/README.md

 Notes
 -----
-As this uses inotify to detect changed files, it is linux only at the moment.
+~~As this uses inotify to detect changed files, it is linux only at the moment.~~

+Moved from pyinotify to watchdog for detecting changes, so should support all platforms now.
+You can also sepecify --poll on the commandline, allowing to switch to a polling scheme for file detection in case your underlying filesystem does not support FS events (vboxfs for example)

 Installation
 -----